The Agency Model Is Broken. Here’s What Works Instead.

 • protect core logic

-• resist unnecessary complexity
+• prevent unnecessary complexity

-• optimize for changeability
+• prioritize changeability

 ...create long-term value.

-Feature factories don't.
+Feature factories do not.

 Model 4: Shared Ownership, Clear Boundaries